 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
+Discussions are collaborative learning experiences.
 Therefore, the student is required to create a thread in response to the provided prompt.
-The thread must be at least 300 words and demonstrate course-related knowledge.
+The thread must be 300-500 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
-Each reply must be at least 150 words.
+Each reply must be 150-200 words.
+(CLO: A)

-The student will write a Statement of Faith in current Turabian format that focuses on various topics given in the instructions.
-For each topic, the paper must include: a title, a concise 75–200-word summary stating what the Bible presents as essential to that topic, a documented quote from someone in church history––not from the Bible––born before 1900 A.D., and at least 10 Bible verses.
+The student will write two Statement of Faith papers in current Turabian format that focuses on various topics given in the instructions.
+For each topic, the paper must include: a title, a concise 150-250 word summary stating what the Bible presents as essential to that topic, a documented quote from a Christian leader in church history––not from the Bible––born before 1900 A.D., and at least 10 Bible verses.
 (CLO's: A, B, C)

 The student will write a Statement of Position in current Turabian format that focuses on 4 different cultural concepts.
-For each concept, the paper must include a title, a concise 75–200-word summary stating the student’s contextual understanding of what the Bible teaches in relation to that concept, and at least 5 Bible verses.
+For each concept, the paper must include a title, a concise 150-250 word summary stating the student’s contextual understanding of what the Bible teaches in relation to that concept, and at least 5 Bible verses.
 (CLO's: A, B, C)

 The student will write a Book Critique.
-For each chapter of the book, the student must present a 100-word minimum summary of that chapter and a 200-word minimum response to that chapter.
+For each chapter of the book (and the Introduction), the student must present a 100-200 word summary for each of these and a 100-200 word response critique on each of these.
 The response must include a statement of agreement or disagreement, followed by justification for that position, and must utilize at least 3 distinct biblical passages.
 Citations must follow current Turabian formatting.
 (CLO's: A, B, C)

-The student will write a 125-word response regarding discipleship for each of the 3 provided prompts, in accordance with the instruction provided after having read the 3 articles provided.
+The student will write a 150-250 word response regarding discipleship for each of the 3 provided prompts, in accordance with the instruction provided after having read the 3 articles provided.
+(CLO's: A, C)